inexorgame-obsolete/wiki-mirror/Install-Inexor-in-five-minutes.md

-### Todo
-- add images
-- add real toolset links (.bat/.sh)
-- add images + description of the flex UI
+# Note on this guide
+We're currently working on automated installation, and this wiki article will be completed as soon as possible!

-## Note to users
+# Note to users
 Inexor is currently in Alpha stage.
-Expect many updates (since we have a fast, rolling-release system), and expect things to be broken.
+Expect many updates, and expect things to be broken.
 But please, submit on your feedback!
 See the wiki on [how to get in touch with us](https://github.com/inexor-game/code/wiki/Contact).

 # Installation guide
 Inexor for end user's currently supports the following platforms: